banhbio/Taxonomy.jl/README.md

  9592 [genus] Gorilla
  9593 [species] Gorilla gorilla
  ```
- If there is no corresponding taxon in the lineage to your ranks, then `nothing` will be stored.
+ If there is no corresponding taxon in the lineage to your ranks, then `UnclassifiedTaxon` will be stored.
 ```julia
 julia> uncultured_bacillales = Taxon(157472,db)
 57472 [species] uncultured Bacillales bacterium